drkshrk/EcoDiscordPlugin/Modules.md

 Displays a link to the map preview image.
 Updates once an hour (same rate as the server updates the images)
 ![Map Display](images/features/displays/map.png)

+### Player List
+Displays a simple list of online players.
+This is the same list as can be enabled in the server info display.
 ### Layer
 Displays a link to a layer preview image.
 Updates once an hour (same rate as the server updates the images)
 ![Layer Display](images/features/displays/layer.png)